 - This map shows some indicative locations for different types of Mobility Hubs in Glasgow.
 These link to Park and Ride, and respond to the different functions Mobility Hubs can have for different journey purposes and users.
+This expands upon the Arcadis categorisation, and also links to broad areas where additional Park and Ride could be considered in future.

+- This map is purely indicative and requires further work with partners to identify locations for feasibility and design.
+Presently, hubs have been proposed based on a number of factors including:

+- Public transport connections

+- Attractors or generators of activity

+- Residential population

+- Links to tourism

-This expands upon the Arcadis categorisation, and also links to broad areas where additional Park and Ride could be considered in future. - This map is purely indicative and requires further work with partners to identify locations for feasibility and design. - The role of the Council in Mobility Hubs is largely seen in relation to land provision, levering external funding and working collaboratively with external partners to deliver the various elements a successful Mobility Hub would need.
+- The role of the Council in Mobility Hubs is largely seen in relation to land provision, levering external funding and working collaboratively with external partners to deliver the various elements a successful Mobility Hub would need.